designedmind/2017/_drafts/article/multiple-drafts-cartesian-theatre.md

 implementation techniques – is unique to conscious phenomena, and moreover, none of them has any bearing on the fact that at some level of description, there is something which behaviourally amounts to a consciousness gateway.
-The Multiple Drafts Model is thus not a theory of something which is “rather like a narrative” (Dennett and Kinsbourne, 1992); it is a proposal, and an empirically well supported one at that, for one possible realisation of something which is a narrative,
+The Multiple Drafts model is thus not a theory of something which is “rather like a narrative” (Dennett and Kinsbourne, 1992); it is a proposal, and an empirically well supported one at that, for one possible realisation of something which is a narrative,